Milchdealer/justETF-scraper/README.md

-# lyxoretf-scraper
+# justETF-scraper
-Scrapes prices from lyxoretf.
+Scrapes prices from justETF.
 Just for my personal usage.

 # Installation
 Make sure you use a virtual env or similiar.